VP contenders interviewing with Harris on Sunday

 Walz, a former congressman, is serving his second term as governor and also has high approval ratings.
 With Democrats controlling both chambers of the state legislature during his second term, Walz has enacted a number of progressive priorities, including the protection of abortion access and gender-affirming health care, legalizing recreational marijuana, restricting gun access, providing free school meals to all kids and expanding paid family leave.

+And Kelly, the junior senator from Arizona, is a political centrist and former astronaut who is married to former Rep. Gabby Giffords, a gifted politician who was severely injured and left disabled by an assassination attempt in 2011.
+Kelly and Giffords have become prominent advocates for gun safety and founded a gun control policy organization in her name.
+Kelly also served in the Navy as a fighter pilot and was a decorated combat veteran before launching a career as an astronaut.

 The Associated Press reported that Harris is also interviewing Govs.
 Andy Beshear of Kentucky and J.B.
-Pritzker of Illinois, Sen. Mark Kelly of Arizona and Transportation Secretary Pete Buttigieg, citing two people with knowledge of Harris' selection process.
+Pritzker of Illinois and Transportation Secretary Pete Buttigieg, citing two people with knowledge of Harris' selection process.

 President Biden said Friday he has spoken with Harris about her running mate, but when pressed further on the qualities she should look for in a candidate, he responded, "I'll let her work that out."